Instructions for Live Online Zoom Classes

 Use the above tutorials to better understand meeting tools.

-Please note that our classes may be recorded with intention of being posted for students only.
-Your questions will be captured in the recording.
+Please note that our classes will be recorded with intention of being posted for students only.
+The audio of your questions will be captured in the recording.
+Your video will only be captured with your permission and will be requested in advance.
 Only students will have access to these recordings.
-I will be refining this process, so I appreciate you bearing with me.

 Use the above tutorials to better understand video.